MarcelBolten/phpeggy/README.md

   * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)

+<a name='PHPeggyOptions'></a>
-You can also pass options specific to the PHP PEG.js plugin as follows:
+You can also pass options specific to the PHPeggy plugin as follows:

 ```js
 var parser = peggy.generate("start = ('a' / 'b')+", {